niklaushirt/ibm-aiops-deployer/README.md

 <details>
 <summary>📥 Logs</summary>

-To create a complete Topology/Application, yopu have to define the following variables:
+Inject Logs to simulate the Custom Scenario.

-- `CUSTOM_LOGS` : Name for the Application (if this is left empty, no Application is created)
+- `CUSTOM_LOGS` : List of Log lines to be injected sequentially (order is being respected)

-❗ IMPORTANT: The complete topology is loaded each time the DemoUI Pod is restarting
+❗ IMPORTANT: You need a trained Log Model for this to create anomalies

-### Event format
+### Logs format

 You can get more details [here](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-aiops/4.4.0?topic=jobs-file-observer).